MonishV0017/pii-redactor/README.md

 - **Multi-Format Support**: Scans `.csv`, `.pdf`, and `.txt` files.
 - **Comprehensive PII Detection**: Detects a wide range of global and Indian-specific PII types.
-- **Flexible Input**: Scan a single file.
+- **Flexible Input**: Scan a single file or an entire directory of `.csv` files.
-- **Selective Scanning**: Choose to scan for all PII types or only specific ones.
+- **Selective Scanning**: Choose to scan for all PII types or only for specific ones.
-- **Professional CLI**: A user-friendly interface with a startup banner, progress bars, and summary tables.
+- **Professional CLI**: A user-friendly interface with a startup banner, progress bars, a self-documenting `--help` menu, and clear error messages.
-- **Secure and Robust**: Handles permission errors and provides clear feedback.
+- **Secure and Robust**: Handles permission errors and various text encodings automatically.

 ---

 ## Installation

-It is highly recommended to create a dedicated project folder and use a virtual environment for a clean and stable experience.
+It is highly recommended to create a dedicated folder and use a virtual environment for a clean and stable experience.

 1.  **Create a Project Folder and Open a Terminal:**